Rules of Court

 - A document electronically filed shall be accepted as the original filing, consistent with Ohio Civil Rule 5(E), and Criminal Rule 12(B), and this Local Rule.

-- The person filing electronically need not file a conventional copy with the Clerk of Court but must maintain in his or her records, and have available for production upon
+- The person filing electronically need not file a conventional copy with the Clerk of Court but must maintain in his or her records, and have available for production upon request by the Court, the Clerk of Court or other counsel, the source document of any document electronically filed.

 - The filer must maintain this source document until the final disposition of the case and through any appeal period.